BHP says cost of Elliott Advisors proposal would outweigh benefits

-LONDON (Reuters) - BHP Billiton (BHP.AX) (BLT.L) said on Monday the cost of a proposal from hedge fund manager Elliott Advisors to unlock shareholder value would outweigh any benefits.
+LONDON, April 10 (Reuters) - BHP Billiton said on Monday the cost of a proposal from hedge fund manager Elliott Advisors to unlock shareholder value would outweigh any benefits.

 "After reviewing the elements of Elliott's proposal, we have concluded that the costs and associated risks of Elliott's proposal would significantly outweigh any potential benefits," BHP said in a statement.